tidyverts/tsibble/README.md

 #> # … with 2.611e+04 more rows
 ```

-The **key** is comprised of one or more variables.
-See `package?tsibble`
+The **key** can be comprised of empty, one, or more variables.
+See
-and
+`package?tsibble` and
 [`vignette("intro-tsibble")`](http://tsibble.tidyverts.org/articles/intro-tsibble.html)
 for details.

-*Tsibble* internally computes the interval for given time indices based
+Given time indices, the interval is obtained based on their time
-on the time representation, ranging from year to nanosecond, from
+representation, ranging from year to nanosecond, from numerics to
-numerics to ordered factors.
-The `POSIXct` corresponds to sub-daily
+ordered factors.
+The `POSIXct` corresponds to sub-daily series, `Date`
-series, `Date` to daily, `yearweek` to weekly, `yearmonth` to monthly,
+to daily, `yearweek` to weekly, `yearmonth` to monthly, `yearquarter` to
-`yearquarter` to quarterly, and
+quarterly, and
 etc.

 ### `fill_gaps()` to turn implicit missing values into explicit missing values